ajbraus/sequelize-it/docs/README.md

 # Associations: One to Many

-TODO
+The most common association is a simple One-to-Many association also called a "has-many-belongs-to" association.
+This sets up a parent-child relationship.
+SQL databases are great for doing relationships like this using a foreign key column.

 ## Defining Association

-First you'll have to add a foreign key through a migration.
+First you'll have to add a foreign key column through a migration.
 The only way to do this is to chain a `addColumn` function and an `addConstraint` function afterwards.

 ```js
 'use strict';